zoundibona/K8sWebhook/README.md

 # KUBERNETES WEBHOOK

 Admission webhooks are HTTP callbacks that receive admission requests and do something with them.
 You can define two types of admission webhooks, validating admission webhook and mutating admission webhook.
 Mutating admission webhooks are invoked first, and can modify objects sent to the API server to enforce custom defaults.
-After all object modifications are complete, and after the incoming object is validated by the API server, validating admission webhooks are invoked and can reject requests to enforce custom policies.
+After all object modifications are complete, and after the incoming object is validated by the API server, validating admission webhooks are invoked and can reject requests to enforce custom policies. <br>
 Webook provide a security layer as it can deny some kubernetes objects to be created if they do not some criterias like the image and labels, ...
 An example could be a situation where you can predefined a list of allowed images, if the pod image to be created is not part of the list then pod creation will be rejected.
 Here in this case I will be using a custom script developed in Python Flash to mutate and validate kubernetes pod objects creation